programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 Let's explore  patterns of one of these entities usage (dates) further by retrieving the words most frequently tagged as dates in various genres.
 We'll do this by first creating functions to extract the words tagged as date entities in each document and adding the words to a new DataFrame column.
 ```
-# Define function to extract words tagged as "date" named entities from doc objects
 def extract_date_named_entities(doc):
     return [ent for ent in doc.ents if ent.label_ == 'DATE']

-# Get all date entity words and apply to new column of DataFrame
 ner_analysis_df['Date_Named_Entities'] = final_paper_df['Doc'].apply(extract_date_named_entities)

-# Make list of date entities a string so we can count their frequencies
 ner_analysis_df['Date_Named_Entities'] = [', '.join(map(str, l)) for l in ner_analysis_df['Date_Named_Entities']]
 ```
 Now we can retrieve only the subset of papers that are in the proposal genre, get the top words that have been tagged as "dates" in these papers and append them to a list.
 ```
-# Search for only date words in proposal papers
 date_word_counts_df = ner_analysis_df[(ner_analysis_df == 'Proposal').any(axis=1)]

-# Count the frequency of each word in these papers and append to list
 date_word_frequencies = date_word_counts_df.Date_Named_Entities.str.split(expand=True).stack().value_counts()
 date_word_frequencies[:10]
 ```